European Springtime Celebrations Explained

 Amsterdam Goes Orange

-King’s Day, or Koninginnedag, is a Dutch national holiday that celebrates the birthday of the country’s sitting monarch - currently April 27th.
-While the date may change according to who wears the crown, the celebrations are always the same: orange, and lots of it!
-Everywhere across the Netherlands, people dress and decorate in vibrant orange, to honor the Dutch royal family, the House of Orange-Nassau.
+Across the Netherlands, people dress and decorate in vibrant orange, to honor the Dutch royal family, the House of Orange-Nassau.
 In Amsterdam, the city’s population roughly doubles as the city is taken over with various parties and celebrations, including a citywide flea market, boat parties, and music festivals.
-Don’t forget to try a tompouce, a traditional Dutch pastry (frosted with orange icing, of course) that locals love to fill up on every King’s Day.
+Don’t forget to try atompouce, a traditional Dutch pastry (frosted with orange icing, of course) and the local favorite on King’s Day.

-Commonly referred to as the equivalent of Valentine’s Day in Spain’s Catalonia region, Sant Jordi Day is all about showing some love!
-It commemorates Saint George (Sant Jordi in Catalan) who - legend has it - saved a princess from an evil dragon.
+The equivalent of Valentine’s Day in Spain’s Catalonia region, Sant Jordi Day is all about love.
+It commemorates Saint George (Sant Jordi in Catalan), who, legend has it, saved a princess from an evil dragon.
 Today, April 23 is one of the most popular calendar events in Barcelona.
 According to tradition, men give women roses while women give books to men.
-Thousands of stalls selling books and flowers are set up across the city, and you also can check out street performances on Barcelona’s famous La Rambla.
+Thousands of stalls selling books and flowers pop up across the city, and you also can check out street performances on Barcelona’s famous La Rambla.

 Bonfires in Germany

 If you’ve ever wanted to experience Halloween twice in a year, Walpurgis Night (or Walpurgisnacht) is a wonderfully witchy event that lights up Germany every April 30th.
 According to mythology, witches gather on this date at the Brocken, the highest peak in northern Germany, to celebrate spring’s arrival the next day, on May 1st.